Dadoum/Provision/README.md

 Note: *sideload_ipa* isn't finished yet.

+## Downloads

+You can download the executables in the [Actions](https://github.com/Dadoum/Provision/actions) tab of the project.

 ## Dependencies
 At runtime, libprovision requires some Apple libraries to be next to the executables.
 You should download Apple Music APK (or just the architecture slice for your device if you prefer), and extract